Ph4rell/Terraform-module-TGW-attachment/README.md

 # Terraform-module-TGW-attachment

-Manages a Transit Gateway VPC Attachment between a VPC (with one or more subnet(s) to select) or a VPN and a Transit Gateway from Engie BackBone.
+Manages a Transit Gateway VPC Attachment between a VPC (with one or more subnet(s) to select) or a VPN and a Transit Gateway.

 ## Getting Started